 Established in 1987, The Mitsui U.S.A.
 Foundation currently supports more than 50 initiatives across the US in the areas of Education, Community Welfare, Arts and Culture, and Employee Matching and Volunteerism.

-For more information and to access the grant application form, click here.
+For more information and to access the grant application guidelines and form, click here.

 Rice Design Alliance is the public programs and outreach arm of Rice Architecture.
 We curate public programs, architecture tours, design competitions and publications that communicate the importance of design in our everyday lives and its ability to make our lives better.
 We are